 - 3. Address Barriers Identify and address barriers to small business success.
 (Objectives 1, 2) - a.
-Address challenges in the child care sector, including advocating for a child care licensing specialist in Fairbanks and for child care providers to use alternative (non-state) services for background checks for new employees.
+Address challenges in the child care sector, including advocating for a child care licensing specialist in Fairbanks and for child care providers to use alternative (non-state) services for background checks for new employees. - b.

-- b.
 Reduce barriers in the marijuana industry, including supporting statewide tax reform, revision of license caps, address banking challenges, and revisiting prohibition of children at retail sites. - c.
 Support regulatory updates and licensing improvements to reduce barriers for breweries, bars, and other establishments. - 4.
-Fund Entrepreneurs Connect entrepreneurs with startup funding.
+Grow Entrepreneurs Connect entrepreneurs with startup funding.
 (Objective 2) - a.
-Better promote and utilize the Kiva crowd-funded microfinance program (FEDC as Trustee). - b.
+Improve access to microfinance and funding programs for small businesses. - b.
 Continue to advocate for relief funding for businesses impacted by the pandemic. - c.
-Facilitate networking and connections between investors and entrepreneurs (e.g., Alaska Angel Conference). - 5.
+Facilitate networking and connections between investors and entrepreneurs (e.g., Alaska Angel Conference and other investor groups). - d.
+Recruit businesses to meet retail needs not currently met in the community (e.g., the successful recruitment of Costco after the Sam's Club closure). - e.
+Establish and support Native, Rural, Women, and Minority Owned Business Development programs. - 5.
 Identify Opportunities Promote and encourage small business opportunities for services and goods with high demand and unmet needs in the community.
 (Objective 2) - a.
 Identify areas where existing businesses are not meeting community needs and promote small business development opportunities.